-From 2001-2017, Dr. Caine served as PI/PD for a series of NIH Fogarty International Center (FIC) training programs devoted to building collaborative infrastructure and preparing early career Chinese researchers devoted to suicide research and public health-population approaches to prevention – first funded as D43 “ICOHRTA” programs and more recently as a D43 NCD-LIFESPAN.
-He also was the recipient of a R25 from FIC to develop mHealth training and research, which ends in early 2020.
-While the current series of FIC projects are winding down, collaborations with colleagues in Asia are continuing.
+International: From 2001-2020, Dr. Caine served as PI/PD for a series of NIH Fogarty International Center (FIC) training programs devoted to building collaborative infrastructure and preparing early career Chinese researchers devoted to suicide research and public health-population approaches to prevention – first funded as D43 “ICOHRTA” programs and more recently as a D43 NCD-LIFESPAN.
+He also was the recipient of an R25 from FIC to develop mHeath training and research, which ended in 2020.
+Collaborations with colleagues in Asia continue.

 Clinical: Dr. Caine has deep experience in the evaluation, management, and aftercare of seriously ill psychiatric patients, including acutely suicidal individuals, dating to the 1970s.
 In the past, he worked as a year-round inpatient hospitalist for nearly a decade and as an outpatient psychiatrist for more than two decades.
 He participated in nearly 200 psychological autopsies as part of a team that worked with the Office of the Medical Examiner, Monroe County, NY.
 As part of his clinical oversight of the Department of Psychiatry, Dr. Caine reviewed all institution-related suicides from 1993-2017.

 Moving to part-time Emeritus status, Dr. Caine has continued to teach psychiatrists-in-training, mentor early-career faculty and select postdoctoral fellows, participate in research, publish, and continue policy-related consultation.